austin-hwang/iot-api/README.md

 Either install the Ganache GUI and change port number to `8545` or run in terminal `ganache-cli -b 3`

 To start IoT API backend: `npm start`, which creates an instance of the AuctionFactory, which we use to keep track of all created auctions, and starts one Auction.
-After that, running `npm run testall` would create 5 more auctions using the same AuctionFactory.
+After that, running `npm run testAll` would create 5 more auctions using the same AuctionFactory.